Justine Bateman: Early life

-Bateman was born to Victoria Elizabeth, a former flight attendant for Pan Am who was originally from the United Kingdom, and Kent Bateman.
+Bateman was born to Victoria Elizabeth, a former flight attendant for Pan Am who was born in Malta and later grew up in Birmingham and Shrewsbury in the United Kingdom, and Kent Bateman.
 She is the older sister of actor Jason Bateman.

-She attended Taft High School in Woodland Hills, California.
-However, Bateman could not attend college at the time due to her contractual obligations with Family Ties.
+Bateman attended Taft High School in Woodland Hills, California.
+However, she could not attend college at the time, due to her contractual obligations with Family Ties.
 Bateman stated that she was informed by the series' line producer Carol Himes, "You're under contract to Paramount Studios."

 Career

 Acting

-Bateman's most prominent acting role began when she was a teenager, playing the role of superficial Mallory Keaton on the television sitcom Family Ties in 1982; she continued the role throughout the show's run which ended in 1989.
+Bateman's most prominent acting role began when she was a teenager, playing the role of superficial Mallory Keaton on the television sitcom Family Ties beginning in 1982; she continued the role throughout the show's run which ended in 1989.
 She hosted an episode of Saturday Night Live during its 13th season in 1988.

 In the 1996–97 NBC American version of the British TV comedy Men Behaving Badly, featuring Rob Schneider and Ron Eldard, she starred as Sarah, Eldard's character's girlfriend.
 Bateman returned to TV with the 2003 Showtime mini-series Out of Order, alongside Eric Stoltz, Felicity Huffman and William H. Macy.

-In the third-season Arrested Development episode "Family Ties," which was broadcast in February 2006, her character is initially believed to be Michael Bluth's sister, but she turns out to be a prostitute taken advantage of by his father, and pimped by his brother.
+In the third-season Arrested Development episode "Family Ties," which was broadcast in February 2006, Bateman's character is initially believed to be Michael Bluth's sister, but she turns out to be a prostitute taken advantage of by his father, and pimped by his brother.
 Michael Bluth was played by Bateman's brother Jason.

 Recurring roles included Men in Trees, Still Standing, and Desperate Housewives.

 In 1988, Bateman starred in the lead role in the motion picture Satisfaction.
 The film, about an all-girl musical band, also featured Julia Roberts, Liam Neeson, and Britta Phillips.
 Bateman starred as the lead vocalist and also performed the vocals on the soundtrack.
 Other films include The Night We Never Met, with Matthew Broderick, and The TV Set, with David Duchovny and Sigourney Weaver.

 Bateman has acted in several web series.
 She acted in John August's Remnants, Illeana Douglas' IKEA-sponsored Easy to Assemble (for which in 2010 Bateman was among the winners of the Streamy Award for Best Ensemble Cast and was nominated for a Streamy Award for Best Actress in a Comedy Web-Series), and Anthony Zuiker's digi-novel series Level 26: Dark Prophecy, in which she plays a tarot card reader.

 Bateman's theater experience includes Arthur Miller's The Crucible (Roundabout Theater), David Mamet's Speed the Plow (Williamstown Theater Fest), and Frank Wedekind's Lulu (Berkeley Rep).